lr42/gentle/README.md

 up, or playing a video game, you can keep typing or playing as normal.)
 All it does is give you a gentle nudge to take care of yourself.

-(Yes, I know that the glowing box can be a little disruptive when it first pops up in the middle of your screen, but you can easily move it wherever you like, and it will appear there for future breaks.
+(The glowing box can be a little disruptive when it first pops up in the middle of your screen, but you can easily move it wherever you like, and it will appear there for future breaks.
 I like to keep it on the right-hand side of the screen, about 3/4 of the way down, as a rectangle that's a bit skinny and tall.
 But you can place it wherever you want.)

 I hope that Gentle Break Reminder helps make your life a little bit better.